alosdiallo/DNA_Rchitect/App/README.md

 # App Versions

-DNARchitect.R is the production version of the App (hosted on our ShinyApps.io account)
+DNARchitect.R is the stable production version of the App that is hosted on our ShinyApps.io account

-hicVizAppBETA.R is a development version of the App
+hicVizAppBETA.R is the development version of the App containing the most recent features, bug fixes, and commentary